Skip to content

 Porter Wright Listed by SilentRansomGroup Ransomware Group

 On April 28, 2026, law firm Porter Wright appeared on the leak site of the ransomware group SilentRansomGroup.
 The firm, founded in 1846 and serving clients across multiple states, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose documents, contracts, or personal details passed through the firm could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose documents, contracts, or personal details passed through the firm could be affected.

 Public reporting indicates that SilentRansomGroup posted Porter Wright to its leak site on April 28, 2026.
 The data consists of internal files exfiltrated after the group deployed ransomware.
 No confirmed total of impacted individuals has been released, and the precise volume or sensitivity of the documents has not been independently verified.
 The firm has not yet issued a public statement detailing what specific categories of client or employee information were taken.